open-pay/openpay-ruby/README.md

 subscriptions=openpay.create(:subscriptions)
 transfers=openpay.create(:transfers)
 ```
- Each rest resource exposed in the rest Openpay API is represented by a class in the ruby API, being OpenpayResource the base class.
+ Each rest resource exposed in the rest Openpay API is represented by a class in this ruby API, being OpenpayResource the base class.